Black Friday Statistics

 31. Over three-thirds of Canadians plan to buy food and alcohol on Black Friday and Cyber Monday.

 While most consumers in the US get clothing and apparel products, Canadians go for food and alcohol.
 About 76% of Canadian shoppers said they planned to purchase such items.
 Clothes and shoes, electronics, and toys were on Black Friday shopping lists for 65%, 47%, and 43% of Canadians.
-The 2020 Black Friday stats for Canada show that 87% of consumers plan to shop on Black Friday and Cyber Monday.
+The 2020 Black Friday stats for Canada show that 87% of consumers were planning to shop on Black Friday and Cyber Monday.

 Is Black Friday the busiest shopping day of the year?